drupol/master-thesis/src/thesis/acknowledgement.typ

   I must also express my heartfelt appreciation for my girlfriend, Sandra.
 Her endless patience and emotional support have been a constant source of strength, motivation and inspiration for me.
-However, it is with a touch of melancholy that I acknowledge the sacrifices we've made in our personal lives in order to pursue this overdue academic endeavour that I should have completed twenty years ago.
+However, it is with a touch of melancholy that I acknowledge the sacrifices we have made in our personal lives in order to pursue this overdue academic endeavour that I should have completed twenty years ago.

   I would like to thank my family and #emph[in-real-life] friends for their